soltysh/talks/2016/flock/scenario.md

 $ vagrant up
 ```

-At this point you should have the vagrant box running you can log into it using:
+At this point you should have the vagrant box running, and you can log into it using:

 ```
 $ vagrant ssh